 See How to Calculate Post UTME Admission Screening Scores for All Schools Using JAMB Point System.

-Calculate post Utme admission screening total scores with the new point system as outlined below.
+Calculate post utme admission screening total scores with the new point system outlined below.
 The Joint Admissions and Matriculation Board, JAMB, some years ago approved a new Post-UTME admission screening system for all candidates seeking admission into various tertiary institutions in Nigeria.
 It was called JAMB Point-System.